-- 15. Any student who has been expelled for Code of Conduct violations will forfeit their right to The ESL School at NYFA Refund Policy. - 16.
-The ESL School at NYFA expects all students to be responsible individuals who insist on high standards of honesty, personal conduct and creative integrity.
+- all rules while on campus and at any School-sponsored events. - 16.
+ESN expects all students to be responsible individuals who insist on high standards of honesty, personal conduct and creative integrity.
 All incidences of plagiarism, cheating, deliberate hindrance in other students' work and other forms of dishonesty and misconduct are considered serious offenses and will be subject to a Disciplinary Review Hearing at which penalties will be imposed. - 17.
-Students who fail to abide by these rules will be subject to suspension and/or expulsion from The ESL School at NYFA. - 18.
-Illegal downloading via torrents or other file sharing sites is not permitted on ESN Computers or ESN's Networks.
-Anyone caught doing this will be subject to immediate disciplinary action by The ESL School at NYFA.
-Furthermore, anyone caught downloading illegal material may be subject to legal action under United States law.
+Students who fail to abide by these rules will be subject to suspension and/or expulsion from ESN.